Our Review Process

 How does Pears help control blood sugar and body weight?

 The pear glycemic index is 38 which puts it in the lower range of the spectrum making it suitable for consumption by a person with diabetes.
 It is also known to be very high in fiber making it a fruit that can slow down the process of digestion – thus resulting in a gradual increase in blood sugar and lesser hunger pangs.
-This can help in controlling blood sugar and body weight.
+This can help in d and body weight.

 This website's content is provided only for educational reasons and is not meant to be a replacement for professional medical advice.
 Due to individual differences, the reader should contact their physician to decide whether the material is applicable to their case.